 When your job is giving people nutrition advice for a living, you always think that when it comes to yourself, you will obviously be the PERFECT candidate.
 Usually…this assumption is correct…but when it came to my own pregnancy, it was much harder to follow my […]

 Baby lead weaning (BLW) is a concept that is gaining a lot of attention in the media.
 While it isn’t an entirely new concept it has certainly become popularized in the past years!
 But what exactly is it?
 Are there standards?
 Do health professionals recommend this approach and most importantly, is it a healthy concept for growing babies?

-Adrianna Smallwood, Registered Dietitian and Food and Nutrition Expert
+Adrianna Smallwood, Registered Dietitian and Nutrition Expert